 But most hand sanitizers contain at least 60% alcohol — a stronger concentration than is found in most liquors.
 Kids ingesting even small amounts of hand sanitizer could experience alcohol poisoning.

 The product is typically pretty available to children, too.
 Just think of all the pumps and small, easy-to-open bottles in your life.

 “Hand sanitizer is sometimes packaged in a way that is very appealing to children,” notes Dr. Love.
 “Many of these products come in bright colors, contain eye-catching glitter or smell enticing to children.”

 For safety purposes, kids should only use hand sanitizer under supervision.
 An adult should squeeze a dime-sized drop into their hands and watch them rub it in until their hands are dry.

-Here are some tips to poison-proof your home and prevent accidents from happening:
+Beyond that, here are some other tips to protect people in your home and help prevent accidents from happening: